How Industrial Companies Use Brand Story Videos to Build Trust

 In other words, they are a highly credible, deeply experienced company with a wide range of capabilities.

-What made this brand story video project interesting was learning just how many different ways Michelli uses their products and services to help their clients.
+What also made this project interesting was learning just how many different ways Michelli uses their products and services to help their clients.
 A food manufacturer needs calibrated scales to stay compliant.
 An energy company needs certified measurement equipment to keep operations running safely.
 An aerospace client needs precision that meets strict federal standards.
 Same company, very different applications.

-That is a story worth telling — and video is the right format to tell it.
+That's a story worth telling and video is the right format to tell it.

 What to Expect From a Brand Story Video

 A brand story video is not a commercial.
-It is not a product demo.
-It is not a highlight reel of your best projects.
+It's not a product demo.
+It's not a highlight reel of your best projects.

 For most industrial and manufacturing service companies, the process looks like this: